Skip to content

 Labuan Bajo – West Manggarai, East Nusa Tenggara

-Eastern Indonesia is indeed home to many charming destinations, and one of them is Labuan Bajo.
-Although it is a village, this place is part of the popular destinations that are prioritised for development by the country.
+Eastern Indonesia is indeed home to many charming destinations, one of them being Labuan Bajo.
+Although it is a village, this place is one of the popular destinations that the country has prioritised for development.

 Derawan Island – East Kalimantan